RRaghulRajkumar/AI-Trading-BOT/README.md

 ## Overview
 This project demonstrates the development of an AI-powered trading bot using Python.
 The bot utilizes machine learning techniques for sentiment analysis and technical analysis to make trading decisions automatically.
+Build a trader bot which looks at sentiment of live news events and trades appropriately 🦾.

 ## Features
 - Data Collection 📊: Fetches historical stock price data and relevant news articles using Alpaca API.